birdandhike.com logo

 Distribution: Eastern Nevada to New Mexico, north to the Canadian border.

 Comments: Rocky Mountain Juniper occur in the Spring, Sheep, and Virgin Mountains, but they are generally uncommon around Las Vegas.
-This species is most easily seen along the entrance road to Hilltop Campground (off Deer Creek Road between Kyle and Lee canyons).
+This species is most easily seen in the Spring Mountains along the entrance road to Hilltop Campground (off Deer Creek Road between Kyle and Lee canyons).

-Rocky Mountain Juniper appears more lacy, drooping, and flat, while Utah Juniper appears more coarse, upright, and angular.
+Rocky Mountain Juniper branchlets appear more lacy, drooping, and flat, while Utah Juniper branchlets appear more coarse, upright, and 3-dimensional.

 Rocky Mountain Juniper (Juniperus scopulorum) Rocky Mountain Juniper (Juniperus scopulorum)